Crypto2099/FUDS/README.md

 ### Step 1: On-Chain Project Registration

-The first step is for token projects to submit an on-chain registration utilizing [CIP-867]() for on-chain, verifiable registration of the token project details.
+The first step is for token projects to submit an on-chain registration utilizing [CIP-88](https://github.com/cardano-foundation/CIPs/pull/467) for on-chain, verifiable registration of the token project information.

 ### Step 2: Publishing Financial Disclosures